ShiaAnanth/PathFinder-RAG/README.md

 **Live App:** (https://shiaananth1-pathfinderdemo.hf.space/?logs=build&__theme=system&deep_link=GPkPZsXdb7I)

-This version:
-- Uses a lightweight model for fast inference
-- Demonstrates the core RAG workflow
-- Allows users to enter questions and see grounded responses

 ### 🔹 What This Demo Does
 This demo provides a fast, interactive preview of the system by: